If you want to see the most beautiful exotic African birds on the continent, then the question is where to start from.

 Below is a list of the most amazing, and beautiful exotic birds of Africa.

 Ostriches are the largest and heaviest birds on earth and are native to Africa.
-These flightless birds can only be found occurring in the wild on the continent.
+These flightless birds can only be found in the wild on the continent.
+While maybe not the prettiest one, it sure is peculiar!

 The only two living species of the ostrich are the Somali and the common ostrich.